ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

     $$\prod_x(z) = z - (\alpha 1 + 1 \beta) \otimes x$$

 * The retraction $R_x(v)$ of a tangent vector $v \in T\mathbb{M}$ onto $\mathbb{M}$ (Lemma 2 of [4]) is defined as:

   $$R_x(v)= S(x \odot exp(v \oslash x))$$

-The [Sinkhorn-Knopp iteration](https://en.wikipedia.org/wiki/Sinkhorn%27s_theorem) computes a diagonal scaling of a positive matrix such that its rows and columns are normalized (i.e. a doubly-stochastic matrix).
+The [Sinkhorn-Knopp iteration](https://en.wikipedia.org/wiki/Sinkhorn%27s_theorem) $S$ computes a diagonal scaling of a positive matrix such that its rows and columns are normalized (i.e. a doubly-stochastic matrix).

 ## First-order optimization on manifolds